-A node running without hypervisors (for example, application workloads run directly on the operating system which runs directly on the hardware).
+A node running without Kubelet or hypervisors (for example, application workloads run directly on the operating system which runs directly on the hardware).

 A node within a StarlingX edge cloud that runs the cloud management software (control plane).
 There can be either one or two controller nodes in a StarlingX edge cloud.

 Runs cloud control functions for managing cloud resources.

 Runs all Kubernetes control functions such as kube-apiserver, kube-controller-manager and kube-schedule

 Runs all OpenStack control functions, such as managing images, virtual volumes, virtual network, and virtual machines.

 Can be part of a two-node HA control node cluster for running control functions either active/active or active/standby.